cbess/text-sherlock/README.md

-# Text Sherlock (or Sherlock or TS)
+# Text Sherlock (or Sherlock)

-Provides a fast, easy to install and use search engine for text but, mostly for source code.
-[OpenGrok](https://github.com/OpenGrok/OpenGrok) requires too much time to install (though it may be worth it for some).
-Sherlock will give you a much easier setup, a text indexer, and a web app interface for searching.
+Provides a fast, easy to install and simple to use search engine for text, but optimized for source code.
+An alternative, [OpenGrok](https://github.com/OpenGrok/OpenGrok), requires too much time to install (though it may be worth it for some), but is more feature rich.
+Text Sherlock will give you a much easier setup, a text indexer, and a web app interface for searching with _very little_ effort.

 [Soli Deo Gloria](https://perfectGod.com)